tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Memories from the past that were captured in black and white can take a new perspective through automatic image colorization.

-* Neural networks are also being used in wildlife conservation efforts.
-The National Oceanic and Atmospheric Administration in the US has been tracking the North Atlantic right whale population by using neural networks for image recognition.
+* Neural networks have a wide range of applications, including wildlife conservation efforts.
+The National Oceanic and Atmospheric Administration in the US is tracking the North Atlantic right whale population by using neural networks for image recognition.

-As you continue to the slide called "Neural Networks Applications in Finance," explain to students that the financial sector is leading in the use of neural networks, and highlight the following applications:
+Continue to the slide called "Neural Networks Applications in Finance."
+Explain that the financial sector is a leader in the use of neural networks, and highlight the following applications:

 * **Fraud detection:** According to Javelin Strategy & Research, errors on fraud detection can cost a bank $118 billion in lost revenue.

-* **Risk Management:** The banking sector, insurance, and stock exchanges are building more robust and efficient techniques for credit management thanks to neural networks.
+* **Risk management:** The banking sector, insurance, and stock exchanges are building more robust and efficient techniques for credit management, thanks to neural networks.

-* **Money Laundering Prevention:** Money laundering activity around the world is estimated to be between 2% to 5% of global GDP; financial institutions are using neural nets to serve as a new weapon in their fight against financial crime.
+* **Money laundering prevention:** Money laundering activity around the world is estimated to be between 2% to 5% of global GDP; financial institutions are using neural nets to serve as a new weapon in their fight against financial crime.

-* **Algorithmic Trading:** Thanks to algorithmic trading, you can automate your trading strategies and increase your trading profits.
+* **Algorithmic trading:** Thanks to algorithmic trading, you can automate your trading strategies and increase your trading profits.

 Explain to students that there are several deep mathematical concepts behind neural networks that are beyond the scope of today's class.

-Explain to students that this week, we will give an intuitive introduction to the components that make up a neural network and how they work together to learn.
+Tell them that this week, we will give an intuitive introduction to the components that make up a neural network, and how they work together to learn.

 Open your web browser and navigate to [the Teachable Machine website](https://teachablemachine.withgoogle.com/v1/).
 This web application shows the fundamental mechanism of a neural network by training a model that recognizes gestures from your webcam to predict one of three classes.

-Once you open the Teachable Machine website, follow the next steps to conduct the demo.
+Once you open the Teachable Machine website, follow these next steps to conduct the demo.

-* Click on the _skip the tutorial_ option to start the demo.
+1. Click on the _skip the tutorial_ option to start the demo.

   ![Teachable Machine - Step 1](Images/intro_nns_1.png)

-* Allow the web application to use your webcam and microphone.
+2. Allow the web application to use your webcam and microphone.

   ![Teachable Machine - Step 2](Images/intro_nns_2.png)

-* Explain to students that now you are going to train the neural network model.
+  Explain to students that you are now going to train the neural network model.

-* Raise your left hand and press the _TRAIN GREEN_ button for few seconds and explain to students that your current image is the input data for the neural network.
+3. Raise your left hand and press the _TRAIN GREEN_ button for few seconds.
+Explain to students that your current image is the input data for the neural network.
 It's learning that these visual patterns correspond to a cute kitten.

   ![Teachable Machine - Step 3](Images/intro_nns_3.gif)

-* Continue to train the purple class by posing seriously to the camera.
+4. Continue to train the purple class by posing seriously for the camera.
 Press the _TRAIN PURPLE_ button for a few seconds, and explain to students that now the neural network is learning that your poker face corresponds to a furry dog.

   ![Teachable Machine - Step 4](Images/intro_nns_4.gif)

-* Finally, train the orange class by making a funny face and pressing the _TRAIN ORANGE_ button for few seconds.
+5. Finally, train the orange class by making a funny face and pressing the _TRAIN ORANGE_ button for few seconds.
 Explain to students that you are telling the neural network that this funny pose corresponds to a little bunny.

   ![Teachable Machine - Step 5](Images/intro_nns_5.gif)

-Now that you have trained the model, play around by making several poses and faces to the camera:
+Now that you have trained the model, play around by making several poses and faces for the camera.

-* Rise your right hand and explain to students that despite that the neural network was trained to recognize your left hand raised, these kinds of models are continuously learning and are capable of recognizing and learning new patterns.
+6. Raise your right hand, and explain that even though the neural network was trained to recognize your left hand raised, these kinds of models are continuously learning and are capable of recognizing and learning new patterns.

-* Make a tricky test by partially raising your left hand; explain to students that the neural network gets confused but is still learning as can be seen on the confidence bars; finally, the model can decide on your partially raised hand.
+7. Now make a tricky test by only partially raising your left hand.
+Explain that the neural network gets confused, but is still learning, as seen on the confidence bars.
+Finally, the model can decide on your partially raised hand.

 ![Teachable Machine - Step 6](Images/intro_nns_6.gif)

-Explain to students that this funny experiment is just an example of the power of neural networks, instead of matching gestures with silly pets, you can use this kind of technology for business applications like building security systems.
+Explain to students that this funny experiment is just an example of the power of neural networks.
+Instead of matching gestures with silly pets, you can use this kind of technology for business applications, like building security systems.

 Answer any questions before moving on.